Indica (Finnish band)

-Indica is a Finnish symphonic metal band with pop rock tendencies, founded in 2001.
+Indica is a Finnish pop rock band founded in 2001.
 Jani Jalonen of Sony Music became interested in the group, and a recording contract was signed 2003.
 Indica's first album, Ikuinen virta was released in 2004.
 It has since sold platinum in Finland.

 Indica supported Nightwish during their Scandinavian tour 2007 in which they performed English versions of their songs.
 Tuomas Holopainen of Nightwish produced their next album, Valoissa, while many of the songs employed the orchestral talents of Pip Williams and the literary talents of their lyrics collaborator Rory Winston.
 The band was also added to the line-up for Nightwish's second half of the Dark Passion Play Tour with Pain.

 History

 Indica was founded in 2001 by Johanna Salomaa (nicknamed "Jonsu"; vocals, violin), Heini Säisä (bass), Sirkku Karvonen (keyboards), Jenny Julia Mandelin (guitar) and Laura Häkkänen (drums).
 Before this, the girls had already spent their entire childhood surrounded by classical music and had also played in a few different band line-ups.
 During Christmas 2002, Indica signed a management contract with Peter Kokljuschin and in 2003 a record deal with SonyMusic, leading to Indica starting work on their debut album.

 The album was co-produced by Gabi Hakanen and Erno Laitinen, and from here began the journey of Indica and Erno together which took them through three albums.
 The platinum-selling debut album Ikuinen virta was released in 2004, and from this album the title track as well as the song Scarlett were released as singles.
 Indica's second record Tuuliset tienoot was released in the Autumn of 2005 and went on to sell over 20,000 discs, and the third album Kadonnut puutarha was released in spring 2007.

 Indica's music and lyrics are written by the band's singer Jonsu, who started her composer's career even before she went to school, writing little 'symphonies' two bars long.
 Jonsu has explained that, to her, the biggest inspirational source for writing music is the music from movies.
 The lyrics stem from her own life, the lives of her friends, and also from dreams.

 Indica, known for their playful and lively stage presence and their distinctive music, went travelling outside Finland near the close of 2007 when they performed as the support act for Nightwish during their Scandinavian tour.
 Indica were well received in the other Nordic countries.
 A tight collaboration between Indica and Nightwish frontman Tuomas Holopainen started on this tour, aimed at creating the next album.
 Tuomas was the producer of the fourth Indica longplayer, released autumn 2008 and titled Valoissa ('In the Lights').
 The first single Pahinta tänään ('Worst of Today') was released on 8 May 2008, followed by Valoissa in August 2008, and 10 h myöhässä ('10 Hours Late') in January, all with accompanying music videos.